RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: Conclusion

 \begin{IEEEbiography}[{ }]{Chieh-Lin Tsai} received his M.S. degree from the Department of Computer Science, National Tsing-Hua University, Hsinchu, Taiwan, in 2017.
 He is currently working toward the PhD degree in the Department of Computer Science and Information Engineering, National Taiwan University.
 His primary research interests include non-volatile memory systems and system-level design with in-memory processing. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yuan-Hao Chang} (SM’14–F’23) received his Ph.D. in Computer Science from the Department of Computer Science and Information Engineering at National Taiwan University, Taipei, Taiwan.
-He is currently a Research Fellow at the Institute of Information Science, Academia Sinica, Taipei, Taiwan, where he served as an Associate Research Fellow between March 2015 and June 2018, and as an Assistant Research Fellow from August 2011 to March 2015.
+\begin{IEEEbiography}[{ }]{Yuan-Hao Chang} (SM'14–F'23) received his Ph.D. in Computer Science from the Department of Computer Science and Information Engineering at National Taiwan University, Taipei, Taiwan.
+He is currently a Professor of Department of Computer Science and Information Engineering, National Taiwan University.
 His research interests include memory/storage systems, operating systems, embedded systems, and real-time systems.
 He is an IEEE Fellow. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Camélia Slimani} is an associate professor at the National Polytechnic Institute of Toulouse, France, and a member of the IRIT laboratory.
 She is part of a research group working on operating systems, distributed systems, and middleware.
 She received a Ph.D. in computer science from the University of Western Brittany, France, in 2022.
 She was then a postdoctoral fellow at ENSTA Bretagne, France.
 Her research interests include optimizing machine learning algorithms for memory-constrained environments. \end{IEEEbiography}